Sacrilege (2020 film): Plot

-Kayla is a young woman struggling to put her life together while also dealing with the heartbreak of a cheating ex, Trish, and the memory of being assaulted and beaten into a coma by a mugger named Jimmy.
-When she learns from Trish that Jimmy is no longer in prison Kayla and her friends decide to leave town for the weekend.
+Kayla is a young woman struggling to put her life together while dealing with the heartbreak of a cheating ex, Trish, and the memory of being assaulted and beaten into a coma by a mugger named Jimmy.
+When she learns from Trish that Jimmy is no longer in prison, Kayla and her friends decide to leave town for the weekend.
 They choose to go to Mabon, a remote village.
-They allow Trish to come, which surprises her since she had not been allowed back into the friend group after the breakup.
-While on route the group picks up a hitchhiker, who tells them that the village will be celebrating the summer solstice with partying and a ritual.
-Once they reach the house they discover that the house contains several pot plants, much to the delight of everyone but Trish.
+They allow Trish to come, which surprises her since she had not been allowed back into their group after the breakup.
+While on route, the group picks up a hitchhiker, who tells them that the village will be celebrating the Summer Solstice with partying and a ritual.
+Once they reach the house, they discover that the house contains several marijuana plants, much to the delight of everyone but Trish.
 She is also reluctant when the same hitchhiker appears at the home to take them to the festival, as she would have preferred to stay and relax.

-Once at the gathering the group learns that the area dedicates the ritual to the goddess Mabon and that each year they offer up their fears.
+Once at the gathering, the group learns that the area dedicates the ritual to the goddess Mabon and that each year they offer up their fears.
 Each member lists their own fear: Blake's is dogs, Stacey's is aging, Trish is afraid of bugs, and Kayla is afraid of Jimmy.
-While they find this strange, they eagerly take part in the ritual in order to also partake in the later partying.
+While they find this ritual strange, they eagerly take part in order to also partake in the later partying.
 They're warned by a local woman, Mrs. March, to flee Mabon before the end of the ritual as they are intended to be sacrifices to the goddess Mabon.
 She is dismissed as a lunatic by the local priest, Father Saxon.
 The friends soon discover that the warning was accurate, as they begin to experience strange hallucinations.
 Trish and Kayla reconnect romantically and rekindle their relationship.
 March appears again to warn them, telling them that the hallucinations cannot harm them but can drive them to harm or kill themselves.
-If they face their fears, they can survive.
+If they face their fears, they will survive.